-[(34)] (41) "Industrial/commercial direct exposure criteria" means the [concentrations] criteria identified as industrial/commercial direct exposure criteria in Appendix A [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] of the RSRs, alternative direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(d) of the RSRs, or direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(b)(7) of the RSRs.
+[(34)](41) "Industrial/commercial direct exposure criteria" means the [concentrations] criteria identified as industrial/commercial direct exposure criteria in Appendix A [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] of the RSRs, alternative direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(d) of the RSRs, or direct exposure criteria approved by the commissioner pursuant to section 22a-133k-2(b)(7) of the RSRs.

-[(35)] (42) "Industrial/commercial volatilization criteria" means the [concentrations] criteria identified as industrial/commercial volatilization criteria in [Appendices] Appendix E and Appendix F [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] of the RSRs, alternative volatilization criteria approved by the commissioner pursuant to section 22a-133k-3(c)(4) of the RSRs, or volatilization criteria approved by the commissioner pursuant to section 22a-133k-3(i)(3) of the RSRs.
+[(35)](42) "Industrial/commercial volatilization criteria" means the [concentrations] criteria identified as industrial/commercial volatilization criteria in [Appendices] Appendix E and Appendix F [to sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies] of the RSRs, alternative volatilization criteria approved by the commissioner pursuant to section 22a-133k-3(c)(4) of the RSRs, or volatilization criteria approved by the commissioner pursuant to section 22a-133k-3(i)(3) of the RSRs.

-[(36)] (43) "Intermittent watercourse" [means "intermittent watercourse"] is a type of watercourse, as the term is defined in section 22a-38 of the Connecticut General Statutes, delineated in accordance with section 22a-38 of the Connecticut General Statutes.
+[(36)](43) "Intermittent watercourse" [means "intermittent watercourse"] is a type of watercourse, as the term is defined in section 22a-38 of the Connecticut General Statutes, delineated in accordance with section 22a-38 of the Connecticut General Statutes.

-(44) "Laboratory reporting limit" means the lowest concentration at which an analyte can be detected in a sample of environmental media by a laboratory certified by the Department of Public Health pursuant to section 19a-29a of the Connecticut General Statutes and which concentration can be reported with a reasonable degree of accuracy and precision pursuant to section 22a-133k-1(h) of the RSRs.
+(44) "Laboratory Reporting Limit" means the lowest concentration at which an analyte can be detected in a sample of environmental media by a Connecticut certified laboratory, and which concentration can be reported with a reasonable degree of accuracy and precision pursuant to section 22a-133k-1(h) of the RSRs.